 Situated in rural Farmington, Missouri, approximately 70 miles southeast of Lambert-St. Louis Airport, Camp Hope is located in the heartland of American.
 With cool streams, winding creeks, granite boulders, gravel paths, tall trees and an abundance of wildlife, there is plenty of open space.
 Camp Hope offers beautiful rolling hills and hardwood ridges, perfect for hiking, four-wheeling, hunting, fishing, and exploring.
 During turkey and deer hunting season, Camp Hope’s Chris Neal Farm offers combat-wounded Veterans free hunting trips and lodging in ADA-approved, handicapped accessible cabins.

-A retreat in every sense of the word: numerous State and National Parks surround the area, offering Camp Hope Soldiers myriad activities, such as camping, fishing, canoeing, hiking and golf.
+A retreat in every sense of the word: numerous State and National Parks surround the area, offering Camp Hope Soldiers a myriad of activities, such as camping, fishing, canoeing, hiking and golf.
 Beyond the actual gates of Camp Hope, technology is left behind to allow nature in.
 Bonding takes place through face-to-face conversations in the woods, around the firepit, or at the newly-constructed centralized Lodge.
-Contact us at email@example.com or click here to find out how you can become a Camp Hope Soldier.
+Contact us at firstname.lastname@example.org or click here to find out how you can become a Camp Hope Soldier.

 CAMP HOPE AT CHRIS NEAL FARM IS DEDICATED TO CHRISTOPHER NEAL WHITE